kjhass/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 **3. Create trust relationship with CenturyLink Cloud.**
 * Prior to starting this step, **contact the CenturyLink Cloud NOC to acquire the public certificate** that validates the message coming from CenturyLink Cloud.
-* In the ADFS 2.0 Management console (or whatever IdP service that's being used), create a new Relying Party Trust.
+* In the ADFS 2.0 Management console (or whatever IdP service that's being used), create a new **Relying Party Trust**.
 This is where the settings from the CenturyLink Cloud are added to the local IdP so that it recognizes the SAML authentication request and can validate the inbound signature.

 ![Add Party Trust](../images/saml18.png)